Safe School Initiatives

 Westlake Academy’s Emergency Operations Plan (EOP) is comprehensive in scope and is designed to meet the unique needs of the campus topography.
-The EOP is managed by the Emergency Operations Planning Committee and is updated annually.
+The EOP is managed by the Emergency Operations team and is updated annually.

-Westlake Academy’s EOP is supported by the following daily safety measures:
+Westlake Academy’s EOP is supported by the following safety measures:

 - Safety is a top priority for Westlake Academy.